RediSearch/RediSearch/docs/docs/advanced-concepts/dialects.md

 ## `DIALECT 2`

 Dialect version 2 was introduced in the [2.4](https://github.com/RediSearch/RediSearch/releases/tag/v2.4.3) release to address query parser inconsistencies found in previous versions of Redis Stack.
 Dialect version 1 remains the default dialect.
 To use dialect version 2, append `DIALECT 2` to your query command.
+Support for vector search also was introduced in the 2.4 release and requires `DIALECT 2`.
+See [here](https://redis.io/docs/interact/search-and-query/query/vector-search/) for more details.
 `FT.SEARCH ...
 DIALECT 2`

 It was determined that under certain conditions some query parsing rules did not behave as originally intended.